10 Best Riding Lawn Mowers for Hills and 2 to Avoid

 craftsman

 The Craftsman TURNTIGHT riding lawn mower is one of the company’s top-selling models and provides a 42-inch cutting path.
-It is equipped with a 19.5 HP KOHLER, single-cylinder engine, and a foot pedal hydrostatic transmission for smooth riding.
+It is equipped with a 19.5 HP KOHLER, a single-cylinder engine, and a foot pedal hydrostatic transmission for smooth riding.

 The TurnTight lawn mower by Craftsman is engineered for optimized cuts, thanks to its 42-inch stamped steel deck that allows users to cut up to 1-1/2 acres of lawn.